kofoednielsen/tizenscan/readme.md

 Enjoy!

 ## how it works
-Scans the 255 available ips on your default networks, for a server on the sdb port 26101.
+Scans the 255 available ips on your default network, for a server on the sdb port `26101`.